usleolihao/ECE513_IOT_Project/Particle/README.md

-# project4
+# SmartHome

-A Particle project named project4
+A Particle project named SmartHome

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for project4.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for SmartHome.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.